DigitalArcPlatform/documentation/docs/duringEvent/checkin/checkin.md

 **If they DO NOT have a contribution:**

-- Thank them for their time and give them a [flyer].
+- Thank them for their time and provide contact information should they decide to contribute later.

 ## Sign-In

 Every object contributed **will need their own entry in the sign-in form.** Contributors may be asked to submit the sign-in form more than once.
+This is may be the most challenging part of the process especially if you have folks lined up to contribute their stories.
+We recommend at least two volunteers in the Check-In area; 1) one who works with the community contributors in filling out the form (step 1), and 2) one who works on verifying and assigning an object ID (steps 2 & 3).
+Depending on the size of the event, you may need more than 1 pairing of these roles.

-Questions may arise about consent. here's a quick explanation of each:
+Questions may arise about consent.
+Here's a quick explanation of each:

 #### Consent Types

 - **Full participation:** Post their contributions, digitized images, and oral history interview to the community archiving website.
 - **No audio, full participation:** Post their contributions, digitized images, and oral history interview **TRANSCRIPTION**, not the actual audio recording, to the community archiving website.
 - **Anonymous, full participation:** Post their contributions, digitized images, and oral history interview **TRANSCRIPTION**, not the actual audio recording, to the community archiving website, *not including personal information.*
 - **Private, full participation:** We will **NOT** publish anything contribution to the website, but will keep their contact information for sending digital copies of the items contributed.

+Note that consent options can be tailored to your specific project.
+This is just one example.

 Before a contributor moves to the form station, *tell each contributor that you will give them a flyer with contact information at the end.*
 	- The guide’s role here is to listen to the conversation between the contributor and the check-in volunteers, noting questions that may arise that could benefit from more clarification as they go through the process.
 The guide can also help the contributor fill out the form on the iPads.